-On February 20, 2013 the California Air Resource Board (CARB) approved the Company's E-100 all-electric commercial truck for sale in the state of California.
+On February 20, 2013, CARB approved the Company's E-100 all-electric commercial truck for sale in the state of California.
 Most other states use this approval for sale of vehicles in their state.

 Critical Accounting Policies and Estimates